The Last Golden Eagle of England

 In Acrylic Paints By Christina Jayne

-The Golden Eagle is the magnificent predator in the Scottish Highlands.
-It has a wingspan of 2.2 meters, weighs: 3.7-5.3kg and has a lifespan of 23 years.
-They can live up to 40 years.
-Golden Eagles pair for life.
+The golden eagle has a wingspan of 2.2 meters, weighs: 3.7-5.3kg and has an average lifespan of 23 years, but they can live up to 40 years. golden eagles pair for life.
 They have large territories and they nest on rocky cliff faces and in large trees.
 They build giant nests called 'eyries'.

 Golden Eagles in Cumbrian Folklore

 The legend of The Eagle and Child goes back to the time of King Alfred.
 The story of Sir Thomas Lathom and his wife.
-They had a beautiful daughter called Isabella but Sir Thomas was greatly disappointed not to have a son and heir.
-He and his wife out walking one day, found a baby boy dressed in fine clothing laying in the nest of a Golden Eagle.
-His wife believed the child to be a gift from heaven, brought by the eagle.
-The child was adopted as their heir and named Oskatell after his mother Mary Oskatell.
+Sir Thomas and his wife were blessed with a beautiful daughter.
+They named her Isabella, but Sir Thomas Lathom was greatly disappointed not to have a son and heir… Sir Thomas had a secret son, and so, he had a cunning plan! … He took his wife out walking one day… and they strangely stumbled across a baby boy… There he lay in the nest of a golden eagle, all dressed up in fine clothing… His wife was in disbelief.
+She believed the child to be a gift from heaven, brought by the eagle… and she took him in as her own.
+Just as Sir Thomas planned… and so the child was adopted as their heir and he was named Oskatell.

 The Eagle and Child was then adopted as the family crest.
-Then when Sir Thomas was on his final days, laying on his death-bed, he suddenly had a change of heart!… and he left all of his fortune to the beautiful Isabel.
+It is said that when Sir Thomas was on his final days, laying on his death-bed, he suddenly had a change of heart… and he left all of his fortune to the beautiful Isabel instead!

 Here I’m painting the final reflections of the bright and deeply amber coloured eyes.